demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Remediation_Confirmation_Scan_README.md

 This playbook handles ASM Remediation Confirmation Scan by first creating a scan for an existing service ID, if the scan does not already exist.
-Then polls for results of a successful or failed scan.
+It then polls for results of a successful or failed scan.

 ## Dependencies